 How to check if you are Flighting or on Windows Insider Build

 Opting into an Insider build is a process that cannot happen accidentally.
-You need to give your consent, signing with the Microsoft account, followed by a restart and installing an OS update.
+You need to give your consent, sign in with your Microsoft account, followed by a restart and installing an OS update.

 But if you still want to check, or maybe you never left the insider build and forgot about it, here is how to check.